 Installment agreements: Section 6331(k) of the Internal Revenue Code prevents the IRS from enforced collection actions while the installment agreement is pending and for 30 days after denial or termination.
-The statute of limitations is tolled (extended) during the “pending” period plus 30 days.
+The collection statute expiration date is tolled (extended) during the “pending” period plus 30 days.

 Offer in Compromise based on Doubt as to Liability, Effective Tax Administration, or Doubt as to Liability: The statute of limitations for the IRS to collect is extended for the amount of time the Offer in Compromise is “pending” plus 30 days.
 For this reason, if a taxpayer’s account is not under immediate threat of collection, it may be preferable for some taxpayers to pursue either audit reconsideration, file an amended return, or file a claim for refund instead of an OIC based on doubt as to liability.

-The above is not an exhaustive list of the statutory time extension or tolling rules, but are applicable in many cases, but not to all cases.
+The above is not an exhaustive list of the statutory collection time extension or tolling rules, but are applicable in many cases, but not to all cases.
 This can be a very technical area of law, with serious repercussions if the precise rules applicable to a taxpayer’s case are not personally evaluated and applied with great attention to detail.
-A tax professional should be consulted before making any decision that relies on or may affect the IRS’s time to collect.
+A tax professional should be consulted before making any decision that relies on or may affect the IRS’s CSED.

-Daniel W. Layton, Esq., is a former IRS trial attorney, former federal prosecutor, and currently the principal of Tax Law Office of Daniel W. Layton, Esq., in Newport Beach, Orange County, California.
+Daniel W. Layton, Esq., is a former IRS trial attorney, former federal prosecutor, and currently the principal of DWL Tax Law in Newport Beach, Orange County, California.